 Elective

 This schedule includes extra math courses—take as many as you can—and suggests that in addition to the fundamental sequence Physics 431-432-433-434, you also enroll in as many physics electives as possible in order to discover areas you’d like to study in graduate school.
+Check with the math department to see which courses will be offered in which semesters.
 Note that if you complete Math 250 in addition to these courses, you are eligible for a minor concentration in applied mathematics.

 Fall Spring